-The west coast onslaught against gas-powered vehicles just grew stronger.
-Oregon joins California and Washington in the war against gas and diesel vehicles in an effort to increase electric car sales.
-Oregon adopts the Advanced Clean Cars II program set in place by the California Air Resource Board set in place, giving the Beaver State a roadmap to increase zero-emissions cars on Oregon roads.
-Here’s how Oregon lawmakers intend to implement this plan.
+The West Coast onslaught against gas-powered vehicles just grew stronger.
+Oregon joins California and Washington in the war on gas and diesel vehicles to increase EV sales.
+Oregon has adopted the Advanced Clean Cars II that the California Air Resource Board set in place, giving the Beaver State a roadmap to increase zero-emissions cars on Oregon roads.
+Here’s how lawmakers intend to implement this plan.

-Oregon follows the same path as California from where they are now to a world of 100% zero-emissions vehicles sold in the state by 2035.
-Of the three west coast states, only Washington has a stricter goal with a stated plan to reach this mark by 2030.
+Oregon is following the same path as California to reach 100% zero-emissions vehicles sold in the state by 2035.
+Of the three West Coast states, only Washington has a stricter goal to reach this mark by 2030.

-To get the ball rolling, Oregon requires that 35% of all automaker’s offers come from battery-electric, PHEC, or hydrogen fuel cell cars by January 1, 2026, according to Autoweek.
-Of course, this is only the first step in the process.
+To get the ball rolling, Oregon requires that 35% of automakers’ lineups are battery-electric vehicles (BEVs), PHEVs, or hydrogen fuel cell cars by January 1, 2026, Autoweek reports.
+Of course, that’s only the first step in the process.

-New EV owners must have public chargers available to charge their vehicles when the batteries run low.
-Oregon cannot rely on all EV owners to charge at home, nor can they expect drivers to limit themselves to the driving range of their chosen vehicles.
+EV owners need public charging stations to charge their vehicles when the batteries run low.
+Oregon cannot rely on all EV drivers to charge at home, nor can it expect owners to limit themselves to the driving range of their vehicles.

 Oregon will invest $100 million to build more EV charging stations along major highways.
-This investment will also bring more charging locations to rural areas, which can be the most troublesome challenge for electric car owners facing long daily commutes.
+That investment will also bring more charging locations to rural areas, which can be the most troublesome challenge for electric car owners with long daily commutes.

 Some assume adopting a zero-emissions plan by 2035 means no more gasoline, but that’s not the case.
-In fact, Oregon will continue to allow plug-in hybrid vehicles to be sold past 2035.
-These PHEVs must offer an electric driving range of 50 miles or more.
-This technically means these vehicles aren’t zero-emission models, but the trade-off is a much more efficient drive and lower emissions.
+Oregon will continue to allow plug-in hybrid vehicles (PHEVs) to be sold past 2035.
+PHEVs must offer an electric driving range of 50 miles or more.
+That technically means these vehicles aren’t zero-emissions models, but the trade-off is a much more efficient drive and lower emissions.

-This Oregon EV adoption plan should be easy for fully-electric vehicles.
-All battery-powered vehicles must have a driving range of 150 miles and offer DC fast-charging capability.
-Considering the new EVs heading to the market today can go at least 200 miles on a full charge, that goal should be simple to achieve in the next 12 years.
+This Oregon EV adoption plan should be easy for fully electric vehicles.
+All BEVs must have a minimum range of 150 miles and offer DC fast-charging capability.
+Because most new EVs heading to the market today can go at least 200 miles on a full charge, that goal should be simple to achieve in the next 12 years.

-Why has Oregon committed itself to EV adoption by 2035?
+Why has Oregon committed to EV adoption by 2035?

-Most of us hear about wildfires, extreme heat, and other disasters that ravage the west coast yearly.
-Some of these events are caused by greenhouse gases expelled from vehicles on the roads.
-Adopting the Advance Clean Car II program is a major step in moving away from these problems and toward a cleaner environment.
+Most Americans hear about wildfires, extreme heat, and other disasters that ravage the West Coast.
+Some of these events are related to greenhouse gas emissions expelled from vehicles on the roads.
+Adopting the Advanced Clean Cars II program is a significant step in moving away from these problems and toward a cleaner environment.